 You may have been mistaken for someone else from time to time, too.
 I know that this has happen to me, especially when I was in my 20s.
 People's perceptions can reflect the opinions they have formed of others who they believe share, or shared a similar identity to my own.
 Many people form impressions based on images rather than on facts.
 How about you?

 Some people have ended up in prison, or worse, because of mistaken identity.
 Many others have followed career paths that are not an intrinsic part of their own sense of identity, mainly to please one or both of their parents.

 Work and identity

-In the coming weeks, I will explore the topic of age and identity through this blog.
-I hope you will enjoy exploring it, too.
+discovered while researching various identity topics on the web.
+In the coming weeks, I hope to explore the topic of age and identity in more depth.
+I hope you will enjoy exploring By Any Other Name, too.